Aids in the biochemical diagnosis of Krabbe disease and saposin A cofactor deficiency

 Krabbe disease (globoid cell leukodystrophy) is an autosomal recessive lysosomal storage disorder caused by an enzyme deficiency of galactocerebrosidase (GALC).
 GALC facilitates the lysosomal degradation of psychosine (galactosylsphingosine) and 3 other substrates, galactosylceramide, lactosylceramide, and lactosylsphingosine.
 Krabbe disease is caused by variants in the GALC gene, and it has an estimated frequency of 1 in 100,000 births.

-Eighty-five percent to 90% of patients present before the first year of life with central nervous system impairment including increasing irritability, developmental delay, and sensitivity to stimuli.
-Rapid neurodegeneration including white matter disease follows, with death usually occurring by 2 years of age.
-Ten percent to 15% of individuals have late onset forms of the disease that are characterized by ataxia, vision loss, weakness, and psychomotor regression presenting anytime from age 6 months to the seventh decade of life.
 The clinical course of Krabbe disease can be variable, even within the same family.
+Eighty-five percent to 90% of patients present before the first year of life with central nervous system impairment, including increasing irritability, developmental delay, and sensitivity to stimuli.
+Rapid neurodegeneration, including white matter disease follows, with death usually occurring by 2 years of age.
+Late onset forms of the disease affect 10% to15% of individuals and are characterized by ataxia, vision loss, weakness, and psychomotor regression, typically presenting from age 6 months to the seventh decade of life.

 Newborn screening for Krabbe disease has been implemented in some states.
 The early (presymptomatic) identification and subsequent testing of infants at risk for Krabbe disease may be helpful in reducing the morbidity and mortality associated with this disease.
-While treatment is mostly supportive, hematopoietic stem cell transplantation has shown some success if performed early, usually within the first 2 months of life.
+While treatment is mostly supportive, hematopoietic stem cell transplantation has shown some success if performed early, prior to onset of neurologic damage.

 Psychosine is 1 of 4 substrates degraded by GALC and is a neurotoxin at elevated concentrations.
 It has been shown to be elevated in patients with active Krabbe disease or with saposin A cofactor deficiency and, therefore, may be a useful biomarker for the presence of disease or disease progression.